AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/free-ship-thresh.md

 If you are on the original architecture (for example,if you do not have the `Data Warehouse Views` option under the `Manage Data` menu), you will want to reach out to our support team to build out the below columns.
 On the new architecture, these columns can be created from the `Manage Data > Data Warehouse` page.
 Detailed instructions are given below.

 * **`sales_flat_order`** table
   * This calculation creates buckets in increments relative to your typical cart sizes.
-This can range from increments including, 5, 10, 50, 100, etc
+This can range from increments including, 5, 10, 50, 100

 * **`Order subtotal (buckets)`** Original Architecture: will be created by an analyst as part of your `[FREE SHIPPING ANALYSIS]` ticket
 * **`Order subtotal (buckets)`** New Architecture:
   * As mentioned above, this calculation creates buckets in increments relative to your typical cart sizes.
 If you have a native subtotal column such as `base_subtotal`, that can be used as the basis of this new column.
-If not, it can be a calculated column that excludes shipping, discounts, etc. from revenue.
+If not, it can be a calculated column that excludes shipping and discounts from revenue.

    >[!NOTE]
    >